MrAriaNet/MrAriaNet/README.md

 - 👋 Hi, I’m @MrAriaNet
 - 👀 I’m interested in ...
--    * Webhosting
+-    * DevOps
 -    * Virtualiztion
--    * PHP and Python Programming
+-    * PHP Programming
+-    * Network Management and Routing
 - 🌱 I’m currently learning ...
--    * DevOps
 -    * Cloud Services
--    * Network Management and Routing
 - 💞️ I’m looking to collaborate on ...
 -    * Google Datacenters
 - 📫 How to reach me ...